-The inventory was developed by using the Clean Air-Cool Planet Campus Carbon Calculator v6.85 and emissions are reported in equivalent metric tonnes carbon dioxide (MT eCO_2).
-The focus of this report includes the years 2007-2014 using the 2006/07 fiscal year as the baseline.
-The previous inventory contained detailed information dating back to 1991.
+The inventory was developed by using the Clean Air-Cool Planet Campus Carbon Calculator v6.85 and emissions are reported in equivalent metric tonnes carbon dioxide (MT eCO2).
+The focus of this report includes the years 2007-2016 using the 2006/07 fiscal year as the baseline.